When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.

 1. Clean your Grill Directly After Each Use

-By cleaning your cooking grates immediately after each use, you reduce grime and prevent rust from forming over time.
+Cleaning your cooking grates immediately after each use reduces grime and prevents rust from forming over time.

-This is because when burnt meat stays on the grill, the harder and longer it will take to remove.
+This is because when burnt meat stays on the grill, it will take longer and harder to remove.

 2. Should You Oil Your Cast Iron Grill Grates?